devyani2995/Codingninjas-Ipod-Project/README.md

 # iPod

-Built an iPod Web App using React.js.
+This is a Mini iPod App Project which is built by using React.

 ## Features